Pylons/pyramid/docs/designdefense.rst

 We've tried to make the most common usages of :mod:`repoze.bfg` palatable for XML-haters.
 For example, the ``bfg_view`` decorator function allows you to replace ``<view>`` statements in a ZCML file with decorators attached to functions or methods.
-In the future, BFG will contain a mode that makes configuration completely imperative as described in :ref:`zcml_encouragement`.
-In BFG 1.2, no :mod:`repoze.bfg` developer will need to interact with ZCML/XML unless they choose to.
+In the future, :mod:`repoze.bfg` will contain a mode that makes configuration completely imperative as described in :ref:`zcml_encouragement`.
+In version 1.2, no :mod:`repoze.bfg` developer will need to interact with ZCML/XML unless they choose to.

-However, currently, there are times when a BFG application developer will be required to interact with ZCML, and thus XML.
+However, currently, there are times when a :mod:`repoze.bfg` application developer will be required to interact with ZCML, and thus XML.
 Alas; it is what it is.
 You might think some other configuration file format would be better.
 But all configuration formats suck in one way or another.
 I personally don't think any of our lives would be markedly better if the format were YAML, JSON, or INI.
 It's all just plumbing that you mostly cut and paste once you've progressed 30 minutes into your first project.
-It seems that most of the folks who tend to agitate for another configuration file format are folks that haven't yet spent that 30 minutes.
+Most of the folks who tend to agitate for another configuration file format are folks that haven't yet spent that 30 minutes.

 .. _model_traversal_confusion: